ibm-cloud-docs/openshift/virt-plan.md

 For OpenShift Data Foundation (ODF)
 :   Use bare metal flavors with the `d` suffix or `3d` in the name, which include NVME local storage.
 ODF requires local disks for optimal performance.

-For VPC File Storage
-:   Any supported bare metal flavor can be used.
-However, flavors with local storage are still recommended for better overall performance.

 Workload considerations
 :   - **High-performance workloads**: Choose bare metal flavors with local storage and ODF